Student Life Policies

-Upon receipt of a charge of a violation of academic ethics from a professor, the Associate Dean of Student Life shall appoint a hearing panel to consider the charge(s).
-The panel shall decide the issue of responsibility and, if the student is found responsible or not responsible, shall impose an appropriate penalty, as specified in Penalties.
+Upon receipt of a charge of a violation of academic ethics (that constitutes a student's second violation) from a professor or an egregious charge that if found responsible would require the student's removal from the University, the Associate Dean of Student Life shall appoint a hearing panel to consider the charge(s).
+The panel shall decide the issue of responsibility and, if the student is found responsible, shall impose an appropriate penalty, as specified in the Penalties section.

 When the Associate Dean of Student Life receives a charge of a violation of academic ethics from a professor, he/she shall:

 - file the professor's written charge in the Ethics Board's file in the Office of the Dean of Student Life.

 - collect all pertinent evidence.